AdobeDocs/experience-platform.en/help/rtcdp/partner-data/offsite-retargeting.md

 IMAGE

 After adding your event, you'll need to add an attribute.
+Since you're dealing with unauthenticated visitors, you can add the computed attribute you just created.
+This newly created computed attribute lets you link partner IDs to an audience.

-Since you're dealing with unauthenticated visitors, search for and add the **PartnerID** to the attributes section of the canvas.
+To add the computed attribute, under **Attributes**, select **_atag**, followed by **SystemComputedAttributes**, and **PartnerID**.
+Now, add the **Value** of the computed attribute to the attributes section of the canvas.
 Additionally, search for **Personal Email** and add the **Address** attribute below **PartnerID** to the attributes section of the canvas.

 IMAGE